-The following tool is provided to offer an alternative to searching NDA for legacy PsychENCODE data.
+The following tool is provided to offer an alternative to searching NDA for legacy PsychENCODE (PEC) data originally submitted to Synapse and migrated to NDA.

 Requirements:

-User must have an account on NDA and permissions to download PsychENCODE data from NDA.
+Users must have an account on NDA and permissions to download PEC data from NDA.
 Instructions for applying for access can be found here.

-NDA API Usage (opional): Comfortability with basic scripting.
+NDA API Usage (optional): Comfortability with basic command line usage.
 Instructions for installing and setting up nda-tools can be found here.

 Search tool Usage: